Paul Castellano: Early life

-Constantino Paul Castellano was born in Bensonhurst, Brooklyn, New York, on June 26, 1915.
+Constantino Paul Castellano was born on June 26, 1915, in the Bensonhurst neighborhood of Brooklyn in New York City.
 His parents, Giuseppe and Concetta Castellano (née Cassata), were both Italian immigrants; his father was a butcher and an early member of the Mangano crime family, the forerunner of the Gambino crime family.

-Castellano had an eighth grade education, and then learned butchering and collecting numbers game receipts, both from his father.
-In July 1934, 19-year-old Castellano was arrested for the first time in Hartford, Connecticut, for robbing a haberdasher.
-He refused to identify his two accomplices to the police and served a three-month prison sentence.
+Having dropped out of school in the eighth grade, Castellano learned butchering and collecting numbers game receipts, both from his father.
+In July 1934, at age 19, Castellano was arrested for the first time in Hartford, Connecticut, for robbing a haberdasher.
+He refused to identify his two accomplices to police and served a three-month prison sentence.
 By refusing to break the oath of omertà and cooperate with authorities, Castellano enhanced his reputation for mob loyalty.

-Castellano's sister Catherine had married one of their cousins, future Mafia boss Carlo Gambino, in 1932.
-In 1937, Castellano married his childhood sweetheart, Nina Manno; the couple had three sons and a daughter.
+Castellano's sister Catherine had married one of their cousins, future boss Carlo Gambino, in 1932.
+In 1937 he married his childhood sweetheart, Nina Manno; the couple had three sons and a daughter.
 Manno died in 1999.
-He was of no relation to actor Richard S. Castellano from The Godfather, despite claims made by Richard's wife after his death.
+He was of no relation to actor Richard S. Castellano from The Godfather, despite claims made by Richard's widow after his death.

-Castellano often signed his name as "C. Paul Castellano" because he hated his first name, Constantino.
+Hating his first name, Castellano often signed his name as "C. Paul Castellano".
 His first name at birth has been cited as both Constantino and Costantino.